Basic Rules of Safe and Responsible Gun Handling

 The purpose of this rule is to create safe gun handling habits.
 It helps prevent accidents caused by someone mistakenly thinking that a firearm is in a safe condition (i.e. unloaded, safety on, etc.) when it really isn’t.
 If you always treat it as loaded, you're less likely to handle it in a careless way.

-Firearm injuries are rarely caused by malfunctions.
-Developing safe habits is an important step toward reducing injuries.
+It's far more common for firearm injuries to be caused by carelessness rather than mechanical malfunctions.
+Developing safe habits is an important step toward preventing these injuries.

 Rule 2 - Never point the gun at anything that you aren’t willing to destroy at that moment.